 "Glad you could make it," my father greets us, all traces of celebration gone.
 His face is dark, eyes serious and troubled.
 "Owen, please tell them what you just related to me."

-The man nods and begins, "Me and my scouts were sent north to keep an eye on our neighbors.
-We noticed Padraig's men arming up for what looked like a fight, but they went farther north, into the pass.
+The man nods and begins, "Me and my scouts was sent north to keep an eye on our neighbors.
+We noticed Padraig's men arming up for what looked like a fight, but they didn't come down here, no my laird.
+They went farther north, into the pass.
 I had my men stay on them, because nothing comes from that pass except—"

 "Should Be," Duncan finishes gravely.

-"'Twas more than a few, sir.
+"'Twas more than a few, laird.
 Dangerous more."

 My father nods.
-"If that's the case, then I'm sure it won't be long before he calls for a council.
+"If that's the case, then I'm sure it won't be long before he sends for a council.
 He'll call on all the mountain lairds for aid."

 "Let him deal with them on his own.
 It's his land, his concern," I spit.